canhtvee/react-state-pool/README.md

 # react-state-pool

-A simple library to for state management in react applications.
+A simple library for state management in react applications.
 This library is kept as simple as possile.
 It aimes to tackle only one issue is to make global data become global state.
-It is built on top of react hook, all best practices of using react hook should be applied
+It is built on top of react hook, all the best practices of using react hook should be applied.
 <br/>

 ## Installation